 - Detailed - displays the Category Totals, Category Names, Line Items (with UOM, Qty, and Total), and Total Project Price

-- Full - displays the Category Totals, Category Names, Line Items (with UOM, Qty, and Unit Price), and Total Project Price
+- Full - displays the Category Totals, Category Names, Line Items (with UOM, Qty, and Unit Price), and Total Project Price - Include Inclusions & Exclusions – displayed immediately below the Total Cost section

-• Include Scope of Works – located below each section’s Category Header
+- Include Scope of Works – located below each section’s Category Header

-• Show Markup Breakdown – located below the Total Cost (inc GST & Markup)
+- Show Markup Breakdown – located below the Total Cost (inc GST & Markup)

-• Show Markup % on Items – displayed on each inventory line entry
+- Show Markup % on Items – displayed on each inventory line entry

-• Show Raw Cost Pricing - displays the raw cost pricing on the proposal (This is showing your costings to your client)
+- Show Raw Cost Pricing - displays the raw cost pricing on the proposal (This is showing your costings to your client)

-• Show Client Project Contingency – appearing as a % with a total cost including contingency, below the total cost amount
+- Show Client Project Contingency – appearing as a % with a total cost including contingency, below the total cost amount

-As you can see, the Markup Breakdown tells the client that this entire project has a 10% markup.
+As you can see, the Markup Breakdown tells the client that this entire project has a 30.43% markup.

 If you do not want to send the proposal to your client just yet, click the ‘Generate the Proposal’ option, which will save a copy of your proposal in the files section of your project in RAVE - accessible via ‘Site/Build, your project number, Files then Generated Estimate Proposals or via your project number/Files.

-Your Estimate Proposals file will stay stored there until you (or your team) Replace it with a new one.
-Every time you send or generate a proposal, RAVE will save it for you and store it here - so you don’t have to worry that you might lose these files.
-We will also check the latest version box if you update that proposal and re download or send it to the client with changes.
+Your Estimate Proposals file will stay stored there until you (or your team) replace it with a new one.
+Every time you send or generate a proposal, RAVE will save it for you and store it here, so you don’t have to worry that you might lose these files.
+We will also check the latest version box if you update that proposal and re-download or send it to the client with changes.

 Sending proposals to clients